Khranovskiy/blog/src/pages/info-for-recruiters/index.md

 spoiler: This page contains information that should be useful for recruiters.
 ---

-I'm looking for a senior full - stack role on a product or developer tools team.
-I m specialised in software products, libraries, tools and services for developers.
+I'm looking for a senior full-stack role on a product or developer tools team.
+I'm specialised in software products, libraries, tools and services for developers.

 Ideally you: